HCL-TECH-SOFTWARE/digital-experience/docs/build_sites/search_using_opensearch/components.md

 ```

-### Customizing Styles
+### Style customization

 You can override styles by targeting the component's class names.
 Other components can be overridden in a similar manner.
+Refer to the styling examples below for `dx-button` and `dx-input-textfield`.

 !!! note
     The `part` attribute is used to name parts of a shadow tree, which can then be styled from outside the shadow DOM using the `::part()` pseudo-element.
 This allows you to apply CSS styles to shadow tree elements from the parent DOM.